CLARENCE

 Click the locations to see how close they are to rivers, with steep terrain.
 These are high rainfall areas and flood zones meaning the risk of toxic runoff, leaks, leaching and tailings dam failure is heightened here.

-The region is also home to protected and endangered species such as the Australian bass, Eastern Freshwater Cod, Platypus, Koalas, and vulnerable birds like the Coastal Emu, Black-Necked Stork and Little Tern.
+The region is home to protected and endangered species such as the Australian bass, Eastern Freshwater Cod, Platypus, Koalas, and vulnerable birds like the Coastal Emu, Black-Necked Stork and Little Tern.
 Habitats and breeding would be severely disrupted if mines were approved.

 The pursuit of rare earth minerals in this delicate ecosystem not only jeopardises its natural balance but also endangers the very lifeline of the region – its water.
 The consequences of unchecked mineral mining activities in this area could be catastrophic, leading to irreversible damage to water quality, aquatic life, and the livelihoods and deep cultural ties of those dependent on these resources.

-The Clarence Catchment Alliance (CCA) and this community lead NFP campaign calls for mining legislation changes to protect water catchments and areas of high environmental and cultural significance, even more importantly in flood zones.
+It calls for mining legislation changes to protect water catchments and areas of high environmental and cultural significance, even more importantly in flood zones.

 Please help us protect our water, save our rivers, and care for our catchment.